roytang/blog/content/notes/2018/04/982913314995892225/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/982913314995892225/
+title: ''
 ---

-RT [@usefulcharts](https://twitter.com/usefulcharts/): Made this chart last year as a Kickstarter award but am now making the image available as a free download.
-Just right cli…
+Made this chart last year as a Kickstarter award but am now making the image available as a free download.
+Just right click and save and feel free to share.